Enjoy a 4-day remote trek close to Mont Blanc and Lake Geneva, passing incredible glaciers and mountain lakes along the way.

 You do not require any specialist equipment for this trip.
 For the first day, your leader may need help carrying food and drink.

 Not really.
-If you stay a night beforehand you can leave it at the hotel.
-Discuss this with the guide if there is a necessity.
+Small locker storage is available at Aigle train station.
+Follow the link for more information.
+If you stay overnight locally beforehand you may be able to leave it at the hotel.
+Discuss this with the guide if there is an absolute necessity.

 There is a train from Geneva airport to Aigle Gare that takes 1.5hrs.